WillLynch/query-by-lick/README.md

 Development
 -----------

-I have been using QT Designer to generate the mainwindows.py file.
+Note: I have been using QT Designer to generate the mainwindows.py file.
 If you make changes to this file manually, they will be lost!
 If you make changes to the QueryByLick.ui file in QT Designer, run

 C:\Python34\Lib\site-packages\PyQt5\pyuic5.bat -x QueryByLick.ui -o mainwindow.py